wbamberg/idl-reference/docs/nsIWebBrowserChrome.md

 Exit a modal event loop if we're in one.
 The implementation
 should also exit out of the loop if the window is destroyed.
-@param aStatus - the result code to return from showAsModal

 #### Parameters ####